ViceWatercolour/Avicus-1/CTF Guide.md

 ```
 Of course, you can customize the team name, the spawn, title, max, flag color, flag name, ect.
 But what is important is `chest:`.
 You must hide two chests anywhere in the map (don't go far away from the map and load chunks and put it there).
 It doesn't matter where, just make sure that no one can reach it.
-Put the coords of the chest in `monument:` for each team.
+Put the coords of the chest in `chest:` part for each team.
 I'm not actually sure if you need to have a chest or put a random coord, but just do that to be sure.
 The `monument:` is just where you would place the wool, like a standard CTW map.